-Menopausal weight gain is not inevitable and can be avoided with the necessary lifestyle adjustments, dietary habits and physical exercise.
-Menopause might actually be a really good thing.
-It could motivate you to make long term dietary and lifestyle changes.
+Menopausal weight gain is not inevitable and can be avoided with the necessary lifestyle adjustments, dietary habits, and physical exercise.
+Menopause might be a really good thing.
+It can motivate you to make long-term dietary and lifestyle changes.
 Not only will these make menopause easier, but they’ll also benefit your health for the rest of your life.

 However, just because you’re getting older, it doesn’t mean it’s time to give up on yourself.
 You definitely do not have to get heavier!
 Scientists found that weight gain during menopause is caused by something that may surprise you.

 Luckily, we have their latest research tips here to help you.

 If you’re experiencing numbers on your scale rising rapidly during your transition into the menopausal state, then just so you know, it doesn’t have everything to do with ‘the change.’
 Lifestyles, genetics, and, of course, hormonal fluctuations all play significant roles.
 Whether they’re doing it for better or for worse.
 Having said that – the weight gain process is different when you’ve reached this stage.